myselfhimself/gmic-py/docs/compiling.rst

 Library requirements
 #####################
 ``gmic-py`` embeds `libgmic C++ library <https://gmic.eu/libgmic.shtml>`_ and has the same library needs as the latter.
-Namely zlib and libpng, optionally OpenMP. ``gmic-py``'s `setup.py file <https://github.com/myselfhimself/gmic-py/blob/master/setup.py>`_ shows the use of the Unix-compatible `pkgconfig <https://pypi.org/project/pkgconfig/>`_ module, for available libraries detection and toggling in order to run a smooth compilation with you having to tune compile flags at all.
+Namely zlib and libpng, optionally libfftw3, libjpeg, libtiff, OpenMP. ``gmic-py``'s `setup.py file <https://github.com/myselfhimself/gmic-py/blob/master/setup.py>`_ shows the use of the Unix-compatible `pkgconfig <https://pypi.org/project/pkgconfig/>`_ module, for available libraries detection and toggling in order to run a smooth compilation with you having to tune compile flags at all.

-Note that our releases are all built against: zlib, libpng, libopenmp, similarly to libgmic releases.
+Note that our releases are all built against: zlib, libpng, libopenmp, libtiff, libjpeg, similarly to libgmic releases.
 Libgmic IS embedded inside the ``gmic-py`` binding.

 Optimized vs. debugging
 ########################